getoutreach/gobox/pkg/cli/updater/README.md

   * `updater set-channel <channel>` - set the current channel (release channel) this application is using
   * `updater get-channels` - list all available release channels for the current application
   * `updater use <version>` - replaces the current binary with a specific version of the application
-  * `updater rollback` - rollback to the previous version of the application used before the last update
+  * `updater rollback` - roll back to the previous version of the application used before the last update
   * `updater status` - get information on the updater

 ### Other Places